This article first ran a few years ago but is being republished due to renewed interest.

-Two things to notice here.
+Two things to notice.
 One is that the gap between the two buses has closed, slightly: that momentary delay allowed Bus Two to catch up, slightly.
 The other thing is that Bus One now has more passengers.

-Think this through for a moment.
 If Bus Two is serving stops that have relatively fewer passengers waiting, it can get moving again faster.
 Bus One, by contrast, is serving stops that haven’t seen a bus in a while (it was delayed, after all), and so it’s picking up more people.
-That means it needs to stop for longer, both to let its larger contingent of people off, and to collect the next lot.
+That means it needs to stop for longer, both to let its larger contingent of people off and to collect the next lot.

-Look at the distribution of passengers now.
 Bus One is now arriving at stops with populations bigger than some small Chinese cities.
-Bus Two, just behind, arrives moment later to find them deserted.
+Bus Two, just behind, arrives a moment later to find them deserted.
 Without intervention, this situation will persist, essentially, forever.

 In real life, of course, there would be an intervention (Bus Two would almost certainly overtake, as soon as there’s room).
 And real life is messier than this model in other ways, too.
 Bus routes are served by more than two buses; passenger flows aren’t so evenly spread.

-Until suddenly you get three buses showing up at once and everyone makes tutting noises.
+Until suddenly you get three buses showing up at once.

 There are ways of mitigating this feedback loop.
 One is setting maximum or minimum stopping times in advance, to regulate the service.
 Another is building in waiting time at one end of a route, so that a bus doesn’t immediately turn around and set off again (in effect, doing the second half of a circular route), thus bringing a measure of predictability to the time it takes to do an entire circuit.

-These things can help – but the ubiquity of bus bunching suggests that they can’t elimate the problem altogether.
+These things can help – but the ubiquity of bus bunching suggests that they can’t eliminate the problem altogether.

-So the next time someone in your hearing asks why it is that buses all come along at once, you can reply, “Mathematical inevitability”.
-Then you can look smug about it, as they, presumably, decide that they’d rather walk.This article is from the CityMetric archive: some formatting and images may not be present.
+So the next time someone in your hearing asks why it is that buses all come along at once, you can reply, “mathematical inevitability”.